Phil's Success Story

 Over the months I have witnessed the volunteers helping out those in need and making them feel happier and more confident.
 A few of the homeless have since found jobs and a place to live thanks to Newbury Soup Kitchen.
 After I explained that I wanted to get back into my profession on a freelance basis, a relative of one of their volunteers presented me with laptop which I use on a daily basis.
 I am now working on a website for my new venture and doing a few little jobs in graphic design.
 One job was that Meryl gave me an opportunity to redesign the Soup Kitchen logo so I jumped at the chance.
 I was over the moon when she approved my design and vowed to do any future graphic work for the Soup Kitchen.

 I really love my work and am very proud to have contributed to this very worthy cause.
 I have the greatest respect for Meryl and her team for their hard work and commitment to keeping the soup kitchen going (and growing stronger).
-Whilst at the moment I remain homeless I now have something to go for.
-Meryl has given me the opportunity to make something of myself.
+I am no longer homeless which allows me more time to support the wider operations of the Newbury Soup Kitchen, with graphics for the website and other social media channels.